4D-Game/CrazyComet/docs/index.md

 !!! warning
     This will replace the `/etc/srtg/srtg.toml` from the Surrogate SDK

-Next setup the controller service with `scripts/setup` !!! warning
+Finally setup the controller service with `scripts/systemd-setup` !!! warning
     This will replace the `controller.service` from the Surrogate SDK